denisemw/OWLET/README.md

 <h3 align="center">OWLET - an Open-Source Webcam-Linked Eye Tracker</h3>

   <p align="center">
-    Thanks for checking out OWLET - an open source solution for webcam-based eye tracking with infants and children.
+    Thanks for checking out our software!
+OWLET is designed to process infant gaze and looking behavior using webcam videos recorded on laptops or smartphones.
 If you use this software in your research, please cite us as:
     Werchan, D. M., Thomason, M. E., & Brito, N. H. (2022).
 OWLET: an open-source, robust, and scalable method for infant webcam eye tracking.

     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />